ViralTexts/gtr-clusters/clusters/18601120-sn85025007-SingularVegetableSkeleton.md

 Here it divided into two branches, sending
 one alone each leg to the heel, where they both
 turned upward t j the toes.
 One of these roots
-formed a slight crook at th
+formed a slight crook at the
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:vi:batch_vi_icelandic_ver01:data:sn85025697:00393348318:1866102001:0360/pct:3.169014,42.157601,14.374482,6.991110/!600,600/0/default.jpg"/>
 </td>